bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 > offers the "addItem" and "removeItem" *actions*.
 >
 > 👉 *Actions* are functions provided by component types for interaction.
 They
-> can be triggered by components of the so-called "action" type, where the
+> can be triggered by components of the so-called "trigger" type, where the
 > component acts as their *context*.
+>
+> 👉 Trigger components have a (mandatory) *action* attribute which specifies
+> the action to be triggered.
+>
+> 👉 In order to improve readability, the *action* property is not allowed in
+> any other component type and, hence, the `"type": "trigger"` become optional
+> (and discouraged).

-### Actions
+### Triggers

-👉 *Action* components have a "natural context" which is the closest *SmarkForm* component conaining it (That is: *personal_data* subform in previous example) but its actual *context* is the closest component **implementing that action** unless overridden by the *for* property.
+👉 *Trigger* components have a "natural context" which is the closest *SmarkForm* component conaining it (That is: *personal_data* subform in previous example) but its actual *context* is the closest component **implementing that action** unless overridden by the *for* property.

-The *for* property specifies the *relative path*, from its *natural context* to the actual context of the action component.
+The *for* property specifies the *relative path*, from its *natural context* to the actual context of the trigger.

-### Actions target
+### Triggers target

-👉 Besides the *context*, *action* components may also have a *target* consisting of an inner component to which the action is performed.
+👉 Besides the *context*, *trigger* components may also have a *target* consisting of an inner component to which the specified action is performed.

 The target can be specified using the *to* property, but it can also have a default value depending on the context's component type.
-In the case of *lists*, the default target is the list item that contains the *action* component (if it is contained within one) or the last item in the list otherwise.
+In the case of *lists*, the default target is the list item that contains the *trigger* component (if it is contained within one) or the last item in the list otherwise.
 For example, when clicking the "Remove Pet" button in the previous example, the last pet in the list would be removed.

-**In other words:** We can move the *removeItem* action button inside list items allowing users to cherry-pick which item to remove:
+**In other words:** We can move the *removeItem* trigger button inside list items allowing users to cherry-pick which item to remove:

 ```html